sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 In this section, I will present an overview of this model.
 If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection#implementation) section or the commented code.

 As we proceed, you will notice that there's a fair bit of engineering that's resulted in the SSD's very specific structure and formulation.
-Don't worry if some aspects of it seem contrived or unspontaneous.
+Don't worry if some aspects of it seem contrived or unspontaneous at first.
 Remember, it's built upon _years_ of (often empirical) research in this field.

+I, for my part, hope I've been able to distill a moderately complex [paper](https://arxiv.org/abs/1512.02325) into a reasonably easy-to-understand tutorial.

 ### Some definitions